vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-13-generics.md

 instantiate it - in this case the type will be identified as "G", and so instances of this class will store one object of "G" type.

-In order to instantiate this class, a type must be chosen, for example the built in `string` type (in Vala there is no restriction on what type may be used in a generic).
-To create an briefly use this class:
+In order to instantiate this class, a type must be chosen, for example, the built in `string` type (in Vala there is no restriction on what type may be used in a generic).
+To create and briefly use this class:

 ```vala
 void main () {